dynarithmic/twain_library-java/README.md

 * Regeneration of the dtwainjni.info data file if CRC is not valid

 These options may be modified through CMake presets or by editing the CMake configuration directly.

+## Optional
+#### DTWAIN Library rebuild
+The `dtwain32u.dll`, `dtwain32ud.dll`, `dtwain64u.dll`, and `dtwain64ud.dll` files that are included in the Java library interface are satisfactory without having to rebuild those components.
+However if desired (usually for in-depth debugging purposes), these DLL's can also be rebuilt.
+The instructions [here](https://github.com/dynarithmic/twain_library_source#rebuild-source) detail rebuilding of the DTWAIN library.

+Note that the JNI source code found in the [master repository](https://github.com/dynarithmic/twain_library-java) is compatible with the DTWAIN library created with the DTWAIN source code found in the  [main](https://github.com/dynarithmic/twain_library_source) branch of the source repository.

+For the [JNI development](https://github.com/dynarithmic/twain_library-java/tree/development) branch, you should always choose the DTWAIN source code in the DTWAIN source code [development branch](https://github.com/dynarithmic/twain_library_source/tree/development) if rebuilding the DTWAIN DLL's.

 ----
 ----